Some links in this post may be affiliate links

 Would you like to add Trailing Jade to your collection?
 You may acquire these plants online from Etsy (Link to Etsy).

-Trailing Jade care also requires regular pruning to keep it neat, minimize pest and disease infestations as well as rejuvenate growth.
+Trailing Jade also requires regular pruning to keep it neat, minimize pest and disease infestations as well as rejuvenate growth.
 Repotting is only needed when the plant becomes extremely pot-bound.
 Keep reading for more details on these growing conditions and how to achieve them.

-Water your Trailing Jade liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
-Maintain the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf drop.
+Water Trailing Jade liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent rotting, drooping, yellowing and leaf drop.

 Make sure that the plant receives adequate light as too little light will result in leggy plants and loss of leaf color.
-If the natural lighting is not enough, you may use a grow light to supplement it.
+If the natural lighting is not enough, use a grow light to supplement it.

 Rotate the pot ocassionally to ensure that the plant receives light on all sides for even growth and also prevent leggy growth.